|

 from seeds provided by Jack Honeycutt, but unfortunately this

+plant only lived for about two years.
 Then I came across Kit and Ben Knotts, a very successful husband

 and wife team of experts, who became my main source of advice